kbolbotowski/kbolbotowski.github.io/_pages/about.md

 author_profile: true
 ---

-I am an assistant professor of mathematics at the University of Warsaw [(more info)](/aboutme/), and my area of expertise lies at the intersection of two fields in the calculus of variations: optimal transport and optimal structural design.
+I am an assistant professor of applied mathematics at the University of Warsaw [(more info)](/aboutme/), and my area of expertise lies at the intersection of two fields in the calculus of variations: optimal transport and optimal structural design.

 The goal of this webpage is to provide a concise overview of ideas I have developed together with my collaborators.
 I invite you to read my [papers](/publications/) for details and to [reach out](/contact/) with questions!